 SAME 2017 – Two great locations serve over 40 students!

 The SAME (Summer Advanced Manufacturing Experience) continues to grow and thrive in our region!
 This year SAME was offered from July 10-28 in multiple regional locations, exposing even more students to advanced manufacturing careers in an environment which also enabled them to earn three credits from Monroe Community College (MCC).
-Pictured below is the Summer 2017 SAME class from Monroe 2 BOCES at their graduation at MCC.
+Pictured below is the Summer 2017 SAME class from Monroe 2 BOCES at their graduation at MCC (below, top), and also the SAME WFL BOCES group on a visit to Optimax Systems (below, bottom).
 Congratulations to all of the students that took part this summer!

 New for Summer 2016 – SAME expands to the Finger Lakes/East!

 The Finger Lakes Advanced Manufacturers’ Enterprise was pleased to collaborate on the expansion of the SAME – Summer Advanced Manufacturing Experience – to the east side of the Finger Lakes region in Summer 2016.
 Made possible by a grant from the AT&T Aspire Foundation, and partners Monroe Community College and Wayne-Finger Lakes BOCES, the newly expanded program was located at the Williamson and Stanley locations.
 Participating students (9th and 10th graders), had the opportunity to experience first hand advanced manufacturing skills and earn 3 free college credits through MCC.
 Pictured below, the students toured Optimax Systems, OptiPro Systems and Harbec Plastics.

 Instructors Kelly Paladino (below left), of Wayne Technical and Career Center (WTCC) and Dan Gersbach (below right), of Finger Lakes Technical and Career Center (FLTCC) led the program and worked daily with the students on-site.